Draw

 The sliders for controlling the thresholded data values can be used in two ways.
 If the first slider is less than the second, the thresholded data will be between these values, otherwise, it will be less than the first and greater than the second.
 The 'not' slider determines data which will never be used in a region, even for the more flexible 'join gaps' procedure below.
 These sliders are all in 'brightness' values, with zero representing black and 255 representing white.
 For 16-bit data, the level is also affected by the windowing, which changes the mapping between actual data value and brightness.
 The thresholds are displayed in the actual data units just below the sliders.

 If you click on any of the magenta regions, a contour will automatically be drawn around that region, using the actual data values and thresholds to define the exact location.
 The 'segment regions' control determines which borders are drawn around: 'all' will create contours around both the inside and outside borders of the magenta region, whereas 'holes' and 'body' will only draw round the inner or outer edges.
 The accuracy with which this follows the region border is controlled by the 'contour accuracy' slider.
-Increasing this value generates less accurate contours but with fewer points.
+Increasing this value generates less accurate contours but with fewer points: though even a value as high as 10 is still accurate to one pixel.
 If you want to segment a 3D object, you will need to set the 'every frame' slider to non-zero - see below.

 The 'connected regions' checkbox restricts the contour drawing to regions which are connected to the initial click location.
 Otherwise, all magenta regions in the current frame will be segmented.
 Likewise, the 'Within ? mm' slider will restrict contour drawing to regions which are within this distance from the initial click point.